buidly/onefinity-api-service/README.md

-Unified REST API facade for providing data related to the Multiversx blockchain.
+Unified REST API facade for providing data related to the Onefinity blockchain.

 ## Quick start